RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 **A**
     Represents the addend used to compute the value of the relocatable field.
 **G**
-    Represents the offset into the global offset table at which the relocation entry’s symbol will reside during execution.
+    Represents the offset into the global offset table at which the relocation entry's symbol will reside during execution.
 **GOT**
     Represents the address of the global offset table.
 **P**